-- An anal fistula is a second passage from the bowel to the outside of the body, usually formed by an anal abscess.
-Anal fistulas may also result from trauma to the anus, radiation treatment, Crohn's disease, cancer, fungal infections, and chlamydia.
+- An anal fistula is a second (and abnormal) passage from the bowel to the outside of the body, usually formed by an anal abscess.
+Anal fistulas may also result from trauma to the anus (including sustained during childbirth), radiation treatment, Crohn's disease, cancer, fungal infections, and chlamydia.
 Glands lining the anus form an easy route for infection to spread from the access to the outside of the body.

 - A common complication of chronic constipation, a hemorrhoid is an area of swelling into the rectal canal.
-Unlike an anal abscess, which is an indentation of the canal, a hemorrhoid swells into and blocks the canal.
+Unlike an anal abscess, which is an indentation of the canal, a hemorrhoid is a vein that swells into and blocks the canal.
 Hemorrhoids consist of a swollen vein plus unusual accumulations of connective tissue and smooth muscle.
-They are not, as often described, a kind of varicose vein.
+They are not, as often described, a kind of varicose vein, but they can be external or internal.

 Symptoms caused by hemorrhoids

 The symptoms caused by hemorrhoids differ by their placement.
-Internal hemorrhoids, inside the anus, do not have nerves that can sense pain.
+Internal hemorrhoids, which exist inside the anus, do not have nerves that can sense pain.
 These hemorrhoids, however, can emit a kind of mucus that can cause intense itching around the anus as the fluid leaks out.
-When internal hemorrhoids prolapse, pushing out the anus, they can cause intensely painful spasms of the anal sphincter.
+When internal hemorrhoids prolapse, pushing out of the anus, these hemorrhoids can cause intensely painful spasms of the anal sphincter.

 External hemorrhoids have the same kinds of pain receptors as any kind of skin.
-The vein beneath an external hemorrhoid can clot after straining, whether straining at stool or strenuous physical activity and also cause intense pain.
+The vein beneath an external hemorrhoid can clot after straining, whether straining while attempting to pass stool or strenuous physical activity, and as such external hemorrhoids can also cause intense pain.

-Medical treatment of anal abscess and hemorrhoids, as well as anal fistula, is usually surgical.
+Medical treatment of anal abscesses and hemorrhoids, as well as anal fistula, is usually surgical.

 - The early stages of an anal abscess are treated by draining pus out of the anus with a syringe.
 If the condition is not recognized in time, the surgeon may make a temporary fistula to open all the layers of tissue surrounding the anus so they can heal.